john-ejoke/john-ejoke/SOC_Operations/log-analysis-series/month-01-auth-logs/week-01-investigation.md

 ![Hydra Running Attack Live](screenshots/05_hydra_running_attack_live.png)

 **What happened:**
 The moment Hydra started, Window 1 began flooding with failed password entries in real time.
 This screenshot captures both sides simultaneously.
 The attack generating on Window 3 (bottom).
 The defence logging it on Window 1 (top).
-This is the closest thing to watching a live attack from a defender position.
+This simulation demonstrates how defenders can observe and investigate brute force activity in real time using native Linux logging.

 ---